stephen1cowley/doubt-injection/README.md

 **arXiv paper:** (link coming soon)

-Doubt Injection is a proposed technique which aims to encourage an LLM's Chain-of-Thought (CoT) to explore a wider set of ideas---motivated by observations of idea exploration in CoTs.
+Doubt Injection is a proposed technique that aims to encourage an LLM's Chain-of-Thought (CoT) to explore a wider set of ideas---motivated by observations of idea exploration in CoTs.
 This is done by randomly injecting a statement e.g. `"But"` at each new paragraph in the CoT.
-This can make marginal (but currently statistically insignificant) improvements of DeepSeek on arithmetic reasoning (29.2% $\rightarrow$ 29.6%) and adversarial question datasets (26.1% $\rightarrow$ 26.7%).
+This can make marginal (but currently statistically insignificant) improvements of distilled DeepSeek on arithmetic reasoning (29.2% $\rightarrow$ 29.6%) and adversarial question datasets (26.1% $\rightarrow$ 26.7%).

 Example: